 Contributions into superannuation are taxed at only 15% assuming gross earnings <$250,000.
 This is far lower than most people’s “Marginal tax rate,” saving lots of tax.

 A worker earning $70K salary sacrificing $115 into super will only be ~$78/week out of pocket.

 The graph has not taken into account taxation of dividends, which will worsen the higher tax situations.
 After retirement, your superannuation can be converted to a tax-free income stream.

 If you (and your partner) earn more than $18,200 annually, investing a little extra into your superannuation is a no-brainer up until you earn ~$250,000.

 There are a couple of situations in which you are better off investing outside super.

 - If you intend to retire before the preservation age (whatever it will be at the time).
-The preservation age is the age you can withdraw super tax-free (currently 60).
-Those that want to retire earlier should invest some outside super to bridge the gap until you hit the preservation age.
+The preservation age is the age you can withdraw super tax free (currently 60).
+If you want to retire earlier, invest some outside super to bridge the gap until you hit the preservation age.

-- If you (or partner) will earn less than $18,200 annually long-term.
-In this case, the non (or minimally) earning spouse can invest in tax-free growth.
-You could expect to invest around $300,000 before paying tax on dividends.
+- If you (or partner) will earn less than the $18,200 annually over the long term.
+In this case, investing in the non (or minimally) earning spouse can result in tax free growth.
+You could expect to invest around $300,000 in a before paying tax on dividends.

 - If wanting to purchase property as an investment.
-Self-managed super fund borrowings usually result in less leverage, higher interest rates, large fees, and lots of hassle.
+Borrowing money within a Self-managed superannuation fund usually results in less leverage, higher interest rates, large fees and lots of hassle.
 Growth (negatively geared) properties provides tax benefits for the high-income earner.
-Rental income from a positively geared property can be tax-free if earning less than $18200.
+Rental income from a positively geared property can be tax free if earning less than $18200.

 After retirement, most will aim for around $18200 or less income per person outside of superannuation in order to minimize taxation.